 The testing center primarily supports the academic functions of the campus.
 Placement exams for English, math, reading and foreign languages are administered in the testing center.
-Other test administered include test out exams for C100, Computing Tools, DANTES subject, independent study exams, classroom makeup, and disability services exams.
+Other test administered include test out exams for C100 Computing Tools, DANTES, independent study exams, classroom makeup, and disability services exams.
 The testing center operating hours are 8:00 to 5:00 but additional hours are available upon request.
-The testing center is located in room 280 of the Main Building.
-765 455-9405
+The testing center is located in room 250 of the Kelley Center.
+765 455-9395.